 Statutes of the Deutsche Forschungsgemeinschaft

-as amended by resolution of the General Assembly on 2 July 2014, recorded in the Register of Associations of the Municipal Court of Bonn on 20 September 2019
+as amended by resolution of the General Assembly on 3 July 2019, recorded in the Register of Associations of the Municipal Court of Bonn on 20 September 2019

 [Translator’s note: This is the English translation of an original German legal text.
 In the event of a discrepancy, the German text is binding.]

 - Article 2 Name, Seat, Fiscal Year, Public Benefit Status